ccoenraets/lightning-react-app/README.md

 ## Automatic Deployment to Heroku

+1. Make sure you are logged in to the [Heroku Dashboard](https://dashboard.heroku.com)

-Click the Button below to deploy the application on Heroku.
+2. Click the Button below to deploy the application on Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)